brunacborgesm/brunacborgesm/README.md

   <p>
   :palm_tree: Welcome to my GitHub! :palm_tree: <br>
-  With four years of experience in the technology field, I am a skilled front-end developer proficient in React JS.
+  With three years of experience in the technology field, I am a skilled front-end developer proficient in React JS.
 I also have experience working with Drupal, although my primary focus and expertise lie in React JS.
 I am actively seeking opportunities as a React JS developer to apply my knowledge and passion for technology to tackle challenging projects.
 Feel free to give me tips and explore my repositories.</p>

   <p>
   :warning: ORGANIZING THINGS HERE!! :warning: